Mosweta/kadikazi3/README.md

 3. *Run the App*:
-  - Run the following command to run the app: powershell npm install nodemon to install all necessary dependencies npm start to run the main project folder.
+  - Run the following command to run the app: powershell npm install nodemon to install all necessary dependencies and then npm start to run the main project folder.